-As we launch our Green Traveller's Guide to East Devon, Jackie King picks out a selection of restaurants, cafés and markets to find the best local food and drink in East Devon.
+As we launch our Green Traveller's Guide to East Devon, Jackie King picks out a selection of restaurants, cafés and markets to find the best local food and drink in in this wonderful Area of Outstanding Natural Beauty in southwest England.

 East Devon has become something of a magnet for gourmands.
 Seafood, such as Exe river mussels and freshly-caught fish, as well as dairy products, naturally, play a big part but so too does Red Ruby Devon beef, and even local wine.
 Any chef worth their (West Country) salt is making the most of local ingredients.
 You can sample their menus in fancy hotels with starched linen and silverware, or in country pubs with pasties and pints.
 Devon is, of course, famous for its cream teas, and we have picked some of the best cafés and tearooms where you can indulge in freshly-baked scones topped off with lashings of clotted cream.
 If you are self-catering or in search for picnic ingredients, you can stock up on local produce from various farmshops and delis throughout the region; we have chosen some of the best places in the area.